Richard Moore (diplomat): Career

-Moore, who had a strong interest in international affairs from growing up in both Libya and Sri Lanka as a child, applied upon leaving university to be a journalist with the BBC World Service but did not get in.
-He was then recruited to MI6 as an intelligence officer.
-He was posted to Vietnam in 1988, Turkey from 1989 to 1992, which included language training, in London as Desk Officer for Iran from 1992 to 1995, Pakistan from 1995 to 1998 and Malaysia from 2001 to 2005.
+Moore, who had a strong interest in international affairs from growing up in both Libya and Russia as a child, applied upon leaving university to be a journalist with the BBC World Service but did not get in.
+He was then recruited to MI6 as an intelligence officer in 1987.
+He was posted under diplomatic cover to Vietnam in 1988, Turkey from 1989 to 1992, which included language training, in London as Desk Officer for Iran from 1992 to 1995, Pakistan from 1995 to 1998 and Malaysia from 2001 to 2005.

 After moving to the Foreign, Commonwealth and Development Office (FCDO), Moore's first prominent appointment outside of MI6 was as Ambassador of the United Kingdom to Turkey.
 He held this post from 2014 to 2017.
 He spent a short period of time on secondment to the Cabinet Office working as Deputy National Security Advisor (Intelligence, Security and Resilience) in 2018.
 He then became Director-General, Political in the FCDO from 2018 until August 2020.
 On 29 July 2020, it was announced that Moore would become Chief of the Secret Intelligence Service (MI6) in autumn 2020.
 He took up this position on 1 October 2020.

 Moore was the first member of the British secret service to openly use X (formerly Twitter), when on 2 October 2020 his tweets from his first day as Chief of MI6 made the news for their humorous hashtags and emojis.

 On 5 May 2021, Moore announced that MI6 had begun "green spying" to investigate secretly if foreign nations were genuinely keeping to their emission reduction commitments in order to tackle climate change.

 In February 2021, Moore apologised publicly to MI6 officers who were dismissed from the agency under the ban on LGBT staff prior to 1991, and called the policy "wrong, unjust and discriminatory".

 In July 2023, Moore stated that the Chinese Communist Party (CCP) and CCP general secretary Xi Jinping were "absolutely complicit" in the Russian invasion of Ukraine.

-In September 2024 Moore stated that international world order is "under threat in a way we haven’t seen since the Cold War".
+In September 2024, Moore stated that international world order is "under threat in a way we haven’t seen since the Cold War".

 Speaking in November 2024, after the US presidential election, Moore suggested that abandoning Ukraine's war would mean "infinitely higher" longer-term costs.
 He added "If Putin is allowed to succeed in reducing Ukraine to a vassal state, he will not stop there.
 Our security – British, French, European and transatlantic – will be jeopardised."

 On 16 June 2025, Moore stated that Blaise Metreweli would take over the role of Chief of MI6 from 1 October 2025.
+The Prime Minister's Office announced on 19 June 2025 that Moore would become the new chair of the Kennedy Memorial Trust as of October 2025.